Siân Welby

 Siân Welby (born 3 September 1986) is an English television presenter and radio host, best known for her work with Channel 5, BBC, ITV and Channel 4.
 Welby used to host her own national radio show on Heart every Monday to Thursday from 7–10 pm.
-Welby now fronts Capital Breakfast with Roman Kemp and Chris Stark.
+Welby now fronts Capital Breakfast with Jordan North and Chris Stark.

 Early life

 Welby was born in Nottingham and grew up in Upton, a small village in Nottinghamshire, England.
 She attended Minster School, Southwell.
-She began presenting at 19, and she was still working part-time as a shop assistant for New Look when a starring role in an advert for New!
-Magazine, led to her being spotted by former Channel 5 owner Richard Desmond in October 2010.
+She began presenting at 19, and she was still working part-time as a shop assistant for New Look when a starring role in an advert for New! magazine led to her being spotted by former Channel 5 owner Richard Desmond in October 2010.
 She was unveiled as the new face of Channel 5 News in November 2010.
 She has described how she would work as a retail assistant by day, and record online videos in the fitting room after the shop had closed.

 Career

 Television

 She presents Formula E's global TV show, Street Racers, on Channel 5.
 Welby hosted the Revolution cycling show series for Channel 4, alongside co-worker from 5 News, newscaster Matt Barbet.
-She presented her first documentary, 'Sarah Storey’s Longest Hour’ on Channel 4.
+She presented her first documentary, Sarah Storey’s Longest Hour on Channel 4.
 Previously she has presented cycling shows for BT Sport, Eurosport and ITV4 and is the female face of Electronic Arts.

 From 2010 to 2016, she was the lead weather presenter on Channel 5.
-In 2016, she was shortlisted by the Radio Times in a poll to be named Great Britain's best ever weather presenter.
+In 2016, she was shortlisted by the Radio Times in a poll to be named Great Britain's greatest ever weather presenter.

 In September 2018, Welby was announced as the face of Barbour's new Autumn/Winter 'Weather Comfort Collection'.

 Welby became a presenter for the online quiz game, HQ Trivia in the UK, making her first appearance on Monday 9 July 2018.

 In February 2019, Welby became the presenter for another online quiz game called Heart's Triple Play, broadcast exclusively on Facebook Watch.
-Heart's Triple Play is run by the British radio network, Heart, and is scheduled to run for 10 weeks.
+Heart's Triple Play is run by the British radio network, Heart, and was scheduled to run for 10 weeks.